j-corp-25/j-corp-25/README.md

  Hello, My name is Jordy.
-Former AP Analyst working in Tech
+Former AP Analyst working in QA
 ======================================================================================================================================

 Software Engineer with a Distinctive Finance Background | Specializing in Modern Technologies and Frameworks